Gender roles in agriculture: Senegal

 Although female family members, such as wives, daughters and nieces, were also involved in agriculture, three quarters of the time men were in charge.
 There are few women in the poultry and ornamental sectors.
 One example is the Fedri group in Dakar, 10 km away.
 Through this group, women are actively investing in urban agriculture.
 Nine women produce vegetables for sale in the domestic market (okra or tomatoes) or export (green beans) and feed small ruminants such as sheep and beef cattle.
 They even take care of woodlands and orchards.
-An ngo is currently funding the panel.
+An non-governmental organization is currently funding the panel.
 Commercial women farmers and producers play different roles in the marketing and processing of agricultural products.
 Engaging in sales requires very little input and can be a good entry point into the field of agricultural production.
 Men are generally engaged in high-input, contract production and sales work.
 More than 90 percent of the retailers in Dakar's free market are women, and almost all of the retail and wholesale shopkeepers who sell a variety of foods, including onions, are men.
 Most women work as wholesalers as well as retailers of green leafy vegetables and tomatoes.